srinithishs004/freeStuffDev/src/content/tools/openai.md

   artificial general intelligence benefits all of humanity.
 tags: ["AI"]
 ---
-Start experimenting with $18 in free credit that can be used during your first 3 months.
+Start experimenting with $18 in free credit that can be used during your first 3 months .